theuniversehacker/theuniversehackermainchambers/README.md

 Links

 About the Project
 The Universe Hacker is a narrative-driven " ", where players join the Guild/—a secret society of reality hackers decoding the universe’s source code.
-Explore a 3D sci-fi world, solve quantum puzzles, and manipulate physical laws to uncover cosmic secrets.
+Explore, solve , and uncover cosmic secrets.
 The project combines programming, philosophy, and storytelling(with VR support planned).

 Genre: Sci-fi Adventure / Puzzle
 Engine: